stackbit-projects/paula-velosa-fr-4afe7/content/pages/portfolio/project-2.md

 thumb_image: /images/Captura de pantalla 2021-09-07 092644-b014bcd4.jpg
 image: /images/Captura de pantalla 2021-09-07 131306.png
 ---
-"Taken" is an enthralling emerging colombian luxury fashion brand with a minimal yet trendy clothing line.
+"Taken" is an enthralling emerging Colombian luxury fashion brand with a minimal yet trendy clothing line.
 I set out to design Taken's website, nonexistent at the moment, aiming to make it representative of Taken's identity

 the challenge was standing Taken's ideology out while creating an easy to use and customer oriented website.

-Timeline: 24hrs
+**Timeline:** 24hrs

-Methods: Proto persona, Wireframing, UI design, Prototyping (it will be made after this project timeline)
+**Methods: **Proto persona, Wire framing, UI design, Prototyping (it will be made after this project timeline)

-Tools: Photoshop, Figma
+**Tools: **Photoshop, Figma

-> "Every great design begins with an even better story." - Lorinda Mamo

 ## Process Outline